 - During the Easter, summer and Christmas vacations, rooms 410 and 215 are closed altogether from the end of term and the clusters there will be running full time as part of the SCAN over this period.
 We will get an awful lot of computing done!
 In addition, the 18 PCs in the library computing room (room 411) will join the SCAN whenever the library is closed.

 If rooms 215 and 410 are closed, are there any Windows PCs I can use?

 - The library computing room (room 411, inside the Maths Library) houses 18 PCs running Windows XP which are available to all users during library opening hours.
 During the night and at weekends, however, these machines reboot into FreeBSD UNIX and join the SCAN.
 In addition, room 409 has a number of PC's running Windows XP which are available to postgraduates and year 4 undergraduates of the Mathematics department.
-Finally, the undergraduate common room 212 is home to 8 new HP PC's which dual-boot both Windows XP and Linux.
+Finally, the undergraduate common room 212 is home to 8 new HP PC's running Windows XP.
 These systems are accessible to all Maths users at any time.